SWC-Advanced-Microscopy/MATLAB_DAQmx_examples/README.md

 ```

 There are further comments in-line so open the example in an editor to learn more.
+Example have been tested with an NI PCI-6229.
+Many have also been verified to work with a simulated NI PCIe-6341.
+You may get errors with certain combinations of cards and examples.
+e.g. With a PCI-6115 certain buffered examples will complain that the sample rate is too low.

 ## Key Contents

+### Basic analog input and output examples
 * `vidrio.AO.softwareTimedVoltage` - software-timed ("on demand") analog output
 * `vidrio.AO.hardwareFiniteVoltage` - hardware-timed analog output (using the on-board clock) of a fixed number of points
 * `vidrio.AO.hardwareContinuousVoltage` - basic continuous analog output with the on-board clock